 - What they should bring to be reunited with their children (e.g., photo ID)

-In every scenario, the AAP urges you to provide information as you have it but to not speculate.
+In every emergency scenario, the AAP urges you to provide information as you have it but to not speculate.
 You can always update people with more facts, but quickly correcting misinformation is difficult.
-And everyone should be trained to use various kinds of communication, from old-fashioned pay phones to the latest social media platforms.
+And everyone at your daycare center should be trained to use various kinds of communication, from old-fashioned pay phones to the latest social media platforms.

 Multiple lines of communication must be considered